2017 Book Recap

 My third book by Malcolm Gladwell.
 This is the author that made me love non-fiction.
 He will keep you engaged and he is good at giving exercises for your brain cells, hence, his books become my must-read in the non-fiction category.
 What did I learn from this book?
 Split-second decisions are good.

 “We have, as human beings, a storytelling problem.
 We’re a bit too quick to come up with explanations for things we don’t really have an explanation for.”

 5. A Thousand Splendid Suns – Khaled Hosseini

 This is the best book that I’ve read in 2017.
 I admit I am a visual person, book cover matters to me.
 If I see this book in the book stand, I wouldn’t even dare to pick it up.
 However, a friend insisted for me to read this book, in fact, it was her book that I borrowed.
 I usually read a book when I am about to sleep just to keep my eyes busy until it gets tired, but I ended up weeping not sleeping.
-One hour become two hours hours then become three hours.
-I slept at 3am with bloodshot eyes.
-It wrecked my heart badly, but for sure it deserve a thousand splendid star rating from me.
+One hour become two hours then become three hours.
+I slept at 3 am with bloodshot eyes.
+It wrecked my heart badly, but for sure it deserves a thousand splendid star rating from me.